Note

 You should now be able to connect to the replicated VM in Azure.

-To delete Azure VMs created during the test failover, click Cleanup test failover on the VM.
+To delete Azure VMs created during the test failover, select Cleanup test failover on the VM.
 In Notes, record and save any observations associated with the test failover.

 Connect after failover

-If you want to connect to Azure VMs using RDP/SSH after failover, prepare to connect.
-If you encounter any connectivity issues after failover, follow the troubleshooting guide.
+To connect to Azure VMs by using RDP or SSH after failover, prepare to connect.
+If you encounter any connectivity problems after failover, follow the troubleshooting guide.